 Must choose Gold plan or above

-If you are obtaining non-Jefferson health insurance, here are additional considerations when selecting an insurance policy:
+Here are additional considerations when selecting an insurance policy:

 - An insurance policy secured to meet the benefits requirements must be underwritten by an insurance corporation with an A.M.
 Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-I" or above, a Standard and Poor's Claims Paying Ability rating of "A-" or above, or a Weiss Research, Inc. rating of B+ or above.